This tutorial shows you how to create a post in WordPress using the WordPress Classic Editor interface.

 Next Step …

-This is the end of part 1 of this tutorial
+This is the end of section 1 of this tutorial

-Click on the link below to continue reading:
+Click below to continue reading: